-We have audited the financial statements of Zurich Takaful Malaysia Berhad ("the Company") which comprise the statement of financial position as at 31 December 2021, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 29 to 114.
+We have audited the financial statements of Zurich Takaful Malaysia Berhad, which comprise the statement of financial position as at 31 December 2022, and the statement of profit and loss, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the Company for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 28 to 124.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2021, and of its financial performance and cash flows for the year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2022, and of its financial performance and cash flows for the year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.